Professor; Edie N Goldenberg Endowed Director for the Michigan in Washington Program

 About

-Pauline Jones is Professor of Political Science and Director of the Digital Islamic Studies Curriculum (DISC).
-Previously, she served as Director of UM’s Islamic Studies Program (2011-14) and International Institute (2014-20).
-Her past work has contributed broadly to the study of institutional origin, change, and impact in with an empirical focus on the former Soviet Union, primarily the five Central Asia states of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan.
-Currently, she is engaged in two major research projects.
-One explores the influence of religion on political attitudes and behavior in Muslim majority states with an emphasis on the relationship between religious regulation, religiosity, and political mobilization.
-The other focuses on the identifying the factors that affect the extent to which people are complying with social distancing policies to combat the COVID-19 pandemic and the impact that these policies are having on individuals and communities around the world.
-She has published articles in several leading academic and policy journals, including the American Political Science Review, Annual Review of Political Science, Comparative Political Studies, Current History, Foreign Affairs, Politics and Society, Europe-Asia Studies, and Resources Policy.
-She is author of five books: Institutional Change and Political Continuity in Post-Soviet Central Asia: Power, Perceptions, and Pacts (Cambridge 2002); The Transformation of Central Asia: States and Societies from Soviet Rule to Independence (Cornell 2003); Oil is not a Curse: Ownership Structure and Institutions in the Soviet Successor States (Cambridge 2010), Islam, Society, and Politics in Central Asia (University of Pittsburgh Press, 2016), and most recently The Oxford Handbook on Politics in Muslim Societies (Oxford University Press, forthcoming).
-Her research has received generous support from several prestigious sources, including the McArthur Foundation, Carnegie Corporation of New York, the Mellon Foundation, and the National Science Foundation.
+Pauline Jones is a Professor of Political Science at the University of Michigan (UM) and the Edie N. Goldenberg Endowed Director for the Michigan in Washington Program.
+She is also the Founder and Director of the Digital Islamic Studies Curriculum.
+Previously, she served as the Director of UM’s Islamic Studies Program (2011-14) and International Institute (2014-20).
+Her past work has contributed to understanding institutional change, economic development, and religious regulation in Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan), and more broadly, to explaining the impact of religious regulation in Muslim-majority countries (MMCs) on citizens’ political attitudes and behavior, identifying the factors that affect compliance with health mitigation policies to combat the COVID-19 pandemic, and examining the influence that evoking historical memory has on public support for foreign assistance.
+She is currently engaged in two major research projects: first, exploring the relationship between religious regulation and autocracy in modern-day MMCs, focusing on Kyrgyzstan, Tajikistan, and Uzbekistan; and second, explaining how authoritarian regimes rebuild core support following mass protests by creating false narratives and introducing moderate reforms, focusing on Kazakhstan.
+She has published articles in several leading academic and policy journals, including the American Political Science Review, Annual Review of Political Science, Comparative Political Studies, Current History, Foreign Affairs, the International Journal of Public Health, and Security Studies (forthcoming).
+She is author (or co-author) of five books: Institutional Change and Political Continuity in Post-Soviet Central Asia: Power, Perceptions, and Pacts (Cambridge 2002); The Transformation of Central Asia: States and Societies from Soviet Rule to Independence (Cornell 2003); Oil is not a Curse: Ownership Structure and Institutions in the Soviet Successor States (Cambridge 2010), Islam, Society, and Politics in Central Asia (University of Pittsburgh Press, 2016), and most recently The Oxford Handbook on Politics in Muslim Societies (Oxford 2021).

 Courses Taught